Top 10 Online Transcription Jobs in Kenya

 2. Scribie

 Scribie offers general transcribing jobs in Kenya.
 You can do these jobs at home and work around your schedule.
-Scribie has been in the transcription industry for over 20 years, and Scribies can choose from several different types of work.
+Scribie has been in the transcription industry for over 20 years, and Scribies can choose from several types of work.
 Scribie offers jobs such as transcriptions, captioning, digital voice-overs, data entry services, and more.

 Before applying and taking its certification test, transcribers can also work on various practice tests to improve their skills.
 In addition to being an accurate typist, the company looks for someone who can correct both manual and automated transcripts.

-It pays out $5 to $25 per audio hour rather than weekly or monthly.
+It pays $5 to $25 per audio hour rather than weekly or monthly.
 And your earnings accrue daily in your Scribie account- so you can transfer them as you see fit.

 3. GoTranscript